apache/inlong/docs/http_access_API_definition.md

 ### `admin_manual_set_current_offset`

-Modfiy the offset value of consuming group under current broker.
+Modify the offset value of consuming group under current broker.
 The new value will be persisted to ZK.

 __Request__